 I’ve used a lot of additional modules like image carousels, testimonial carousels, and animated countdowns.

-Depending on the chosen theme’s options and features you’ll be able to change your website’s styling, color scheme, logo, favicon, add widgets and social media icons to the footer and sidebars as well as use many more customization options.
+Depending on the chosen theme’s options and features you’ll be able to change your website’s styling, color scheme, logo, and favicon, add widgets and social media icons to the footer and sidebars as well as use many more customization options.

 So now, please check the following detailed tuts I’ve created for you could better understand the possibilities of WordPress when it comes to customizing your website.